Problems with grown daughter

-I am 82 years old now, and this kind of stress I don't need - but she is still my daughter and I can't let go!
-What to do?
+I am 82 years old now, and I don't need this kind of stress - but she is still my daughter and I can't let go!
+What do I do?

 Betty my dear,

 Of course you are hurting.
 So is your daughter.
 If you are 82, she has to be over 50.
 You both have a lot of wisdom and life experience, and are probably wonderful sources of help and advice for other people.
 Chances are, like with most of us, it's only with people you love that you have such conflicts.

 This is why, when I feel tension with a person who is close to me, I imagine that someone else is in my situation, and asks me what to do.
 Things usually look clearer when I remove my personal involvement.
 So, if your cousin Bev had this problem with her daughter, how would you advise her to handle it?

 From what you wrote, your daughter has the mindset that, if something goes wrong for her, it must be mother's fault.
 You have identified the reason for this fixed reaction: your over-commitment to your work when she was a child.
 She probably doesn't know this.
 We all have such "core beliefs" that develop in childhood and are useful at that time to make sense of the child's world, but later can distort reality.
 If you lived in my area, I'd invite the two of you to see me together for one or two sessions, and we could sort this out.
 Maybe you can find a psychologist who uses "cognitive therapy" or "interpersonal therapy" and have those couple of sessions.